Chaoses-Ib/DirectoryOpus/Manual/reference/command_reference/internal_commands/close.md

 **stay**</td><td>

-(Opus 13.3.2 and above.)
 Stay running.
 If not specified, Directory Opus will exit at the same time Windows shuts down.
 Combine with **sleep** or **suspend** to make Windows sleep or hibernate without exiting Opus.

 *Example:* `Close SYSTEM=sleep,stay`
 </td></tr><tr><td>